umd-lib/mdsoar/dspace/docs/MdsoarCustomizations.md

 * `eperson.subscription.onlynew` - Only send subscription emails for new items

+* `spring.servlet.multipart.max-file-size` and
+  `spring.servlet.multipart.max-request-size` - increased the maximum size of a single file upload to 2GB, and maximum for a multiple file upload to 15GB.

 * `usage-statistics.logBots` - Disable logging of spiders/bots in Solr
   statistics.